lbilli/Jib.jl/README.md

 ### Usage
 The user interacts mainly with these two objects:
-- `Connection`: created after establishing a connection with the server and holding a reference to it.
+- `Connection`: holding a reference to an established connection with the server
 - `Wrapper`: containing the callbacks that are invoked when the server responses are processed.

 Other data structures, such as `Contract` and `Order`, are implemented as Julia `struct` and mirror the respective classes in the official IB API.